 She started her career as a film critic in the early 1990s contributing to the Guardian, The Observer, Sight and Sound and Screen International amongst others.
 During this period she also lectured in Film Studies at Middlesex University and authored Script Girls: The History of Women Screenwriters in Hollywood (1994, BFI Publishing).
 Between 1997- 2001 she was Artistic Director of the Edinburgh International Film Festival.

 Natascha Wharton, Senior Development and Production Executive

-In 1999 Wharton set up WT2, Working Title’s low-budget-film division, with producer Jon Finn.
+She was born in Trinidad, to a Trinidadian father and German mother, and her introduction to cinema was at the local drive-in.
+Before joining the Film Fund, Natascha worked at Working Title Films, initially in the development department, across titles including Bridget Jones and Elizabeth but in 1999 set up a low budget division to support emerging filmmakers.
 The first film to be made through the label and executive produced by Wharton, was Stephen Daldry’s Billy Elliot.
-Ten films from emerging filmmakers followed, including Shaun of the Dead, Ali G Indahouse, My Little Eye and Hot Fuzz.
-Wharton continued to work on Working Title’s slate developing projects with a broad range of writers and directors including Richard Curtis, Dan Mazer, Susanne Bier and Kevin Macdonald and in 2010 served as Executive Producer on Greg Mottola’s alien comedy Paul.
+Ten films from emerging filmmakers followed, including Shaun of the Dead, My Little Eye and Hot Fuzz.
+Wharton continued to work on Working Title’s slate developing projects with a broad range of writers and directors and in 2010 served as Executive Producer on Greg Mottola’s alien comedy Paul.

 Fiona Morham, Head of Physical Production